wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/data-modeling/includes/1-introduction.md

 Data modeling can be hard and experience of many different projects will increase your data modeling skills.
 There is often not a clear correct answer and there may be many possible options.

-A solution architect has to make the best choices with the limited information available, this is part of being as solution architect.
+A solution architect has to make the best choices with the limited information available, this is part of being a solution architect.